jdold07/codewars-solutions/8_Kyu_Kata/i_love_you_a_little_a_lot_passionately_dot_dot_dot_not_at_all/i_love_you_a_little_a_lot_passionately_dot_dot_dot_not_at_all.md

+If there are more than 6 petals, you start over with `"I love you"` and so on.

 When the last petal was torn there were cries of excitement, dreams, surging thoughts and emotions.

-Your goal in this kata is to determine which phrase the girls would say for a flower of a given number of petals, where `nb_petals > 0`.
+Your goal in this kata is to determine which phrase the girls would say at the last petal for a flower of a given number of petals.
+The number of petals is always greater than 0.

 ---